mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 254 - Mystery Guest/readme.md

 Your test depends on external data or configurations not immediately visible within the test itself.

-This obscures the test’s setup, making it difficult for someone reading it to understand what is being tested and why it might fail.
+This obscures the test's setup, making it difficult for someone reading it to understand what is being tested and why it might fail.

 Every test case should have three stages: